- Post-Bac Option

 BA/MA in Art History

 This new program is a demanding, accelerated program aimed primarily at our best undergraduates who are planning to pursue a Ph.D. at another institution.
 The typical student will be a student writing an honors thesis who will use that project as the basis for developing the M.A. thesis.
-This new degree program is open only to students enrolled in the B.A. art history degree program at the University of Colorado at Boulder.
+This program is open only to students enrolled in the B.A. art history degree program at the University of Colorado at Boulder.
 Students may not pursue double majors and also participate in a concurrent B.A./M.A. degree.

 For the B.A. in Art History, students are required to complete:

 - Foundations 6 credits (ARTS 1010 and ARTS 1020)

 - World Art 6 credits (ARTH 1300 and ARTH 1400)

 - 3 4000-level ARTH courses